intel/pepc/docs/guide-main.md

 Here is the spec file for the UFS feature:
 ['pepcdata/tpmi/gnr/ufs.yml'](../pepcdata/tpmi/gnr/ufs.yml).
-It includes definitions for UFS registers and register bit-fields, including a description for each field.
+It includes definitions for UFS registers and register bit fields, including a description for each field.

 The TPMI spec file format is `pepc`-specific, invented by the `pepc` developers.
 This is not an official Intel format.
 These files are generated from Intel internal TPMI XML description